JanssenProject/jans/docs/developer/development.md

 ## Remote Debugging

 Janssen Server modules run as a Java process.
-Hence, like any other Java process the module JVMs can be configured to open a debug port where remote debugger can be attached.
-Steps below will show how to configure `auth-server` module for remote debugging.
+Hence, like any other Java process the module JVMs can be configured to open a debug port where a remote debugger can be attached.
+The steps below will show how to configure `auth-server` module for remote debugging.

-1. Pass the commandline options to the JVM
+1. Pass the command-line options to the JVM

-    On the Janssen Server host, open the service config file `/etc/default/jans-auth` and add following JVM parameters to as `JAVA_OPTIONS`
+   On the Janssen Server host, open the service config file `/etc/default/jans-auth` and add the following JVM parameters to as `JAVA_OPTIONS`

     ```
     -Xrunjdwp:transport=dt_socket,server=y,suspend=n,address=6001
     ```
-    This will open port 6001 for remote debugger.
+   This will open port 6001 for the remote debugger.
 Any other port can also be used based on availability.

 2. Restart `jans-auth` services

     ```
     systemctl restart jans-auth.service
     ```

 3. Check if the port is open and accessible from within the Janssen Server host

-    Use `jdb` tool from JDK to test if the JVM port has been opened
+   Use the `jdb` tool from JDK to test if the JVM port has been opened

     ```
     ./<path-to-JDK>/bin/jdb -attach 6001
     ```

-    if the port is open, it'll give you output like below:
+   if the port is open, it'll give you output like the below:

     ```
     Set uncaught java.lang.Throwable